 Causes

-Intellectual disability affects about 1% to 3% of the population.
-There are many causes of intellectual disability, but doctors find a specific reason in only 25% of cases.
+Intellectual disability affects about 1% of the population.
+There are many causes of intellectual disability.

-Risk factors are related to the causes.
+Risk factors are specific to the cause of intellectual disability.
 Causes of intellectual disability can include:

 - Infections (present at birth or occurring after birth)